sez11a/liferay-docs/userGuide/en/chapters/06-advanced-web-content-management.markdown

 You can enable staging on an individual site basis, depending on your needs.
 This makes it easy to put strict controls in place for your public web site, but to open things up for individual sites that don't need such strict controls.
 Liferay's staging environment is extremely easy to use and makes maintaining a content-rich web site a snap.

-Let's go one step further by introducing workflow into the mix.

 ## Creating teams for advanced site membership management

 ## Creating sites for mobile devices [](id=lp-6-1-ugen03-mobile-device-rules-0)